cssinjs/jss/docs/jss-plugin-rule-value-observable.md

 ### Observable rules

-Similar to observable values, you can declare observable rules.
-Stream should contain in this case the style object.
+Similar to observable values, you can declare "observable" rules.
+A stream should contain in this case the style object.
 Sheet option `link: true` is required for this to function.

 ```javascript
 import {Observable} from 'rxjs'